 What to expect when visiting a patient at the Royal Berkshire Hospital:

-- Do not visit if you are unwell, including having any symptoms of Coronavirus (cold symptoms, high temperature, new continuous cough, loss of taste and smell, vomiting and diarrhoea).
+- Please do not visit if you are unwell or have cold symptoms, high temperature, new continuous cough, ongoing headache, loss of taste / smell, vomiting or diarrhoea

 For specific visitor information for different departments and wards, please visit our Ward Catalogue.